milbrathdrew/seominireport/memory-bank/progress.md

 # Progress: Minimalist SEO Report Generator

-## Project Status: Initial Setup
+## Project Status: UI Implementation

-We are at the beginning of the project.
+We are in the UI implementation phase of the project.
 Current status:

 - [x] Project concept and requirements defined
 - [x] Technology stack selected